What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 In 7th grade, many boys talked about masturbation all the time.
 (This is not to say that they didn’t experience shame around their sexuallity, but their shame did not appear to be the same shame that others experienced.)
 They joked about it and laughed like it wasn’t a big deal.
 They knew that they were allowed to do it, talk about it, and more importantly—that it was acceptable for them.

-Young girls, females, and non-gender conforming people did not handle the subject of masturbation in this way.
+Young girls, females, and non-gender conforming people did not handle the subject of masturbation or pleasure in general in this way.
 I watched as girls were grossed out and completely unconnected with the idea of their bodies existing as a vessel in which to enjoy and experience life for themselves.

 What truly grosses me out is the idea that it is acceptable for one gender to explore their body (and all of its wonderful and pleasurable functions) and not for others.